 --attribute occi.storage.size='num(50)',occi.core.title=mobrain_data

-This will return the storage ID, in the form of /storage/<id>, usable to reference the storage block when linking it on the virtual machine.
+This command returns the storage ID, in the form of /storage/<id>, usable to reference the storage block when linking it on the virtual machine.

 Creation of the Virtual Machine

-Once the Storage Block has been created, the Virtual Machine, that will be using the storage block and using a contextualization script to bootstrap the installation, can be created.
+Once the Storage Block has been created, the Virtual Machine, that will be using the storage block and using a contextualization script to bootstrap the installation, can be instantiated.
 The Virtual Machine is created using the OS and resource templates found using the EGI Applications Database.

-Using rOCCI to create the Virtual Machine linking the storage block and configured using a contextualization script:
+The rOCCI command to create the Virtual Machine, link the storage block and run the contextualization script is:

 occi -n x509 -x /tmp/x509up_u0 -X -e https://carach5.ics.muni.cz:11443 \